 "Litigation for rescission of a trial decision" is litigation to seek for rescission of a trial decision rendered by the Japan Patent Office (the "JPO").
 The subject of litigation is to determine whether or not the trial decision by JPO is illegal in substance or in procedure.
 It is not permitted for the court to grant a patent or refuse a patent application, to validate or invalidate a patent, etc. in a court decision of such litigation.
-When a court decision rescinding the trial decision has become final and binding, the case shall be sent back to the JPO procedure, and the JPO (the same examiners of the previous decision) shall carry out further trial proceedings and render a trial decision in accordance with the binding effect of the court decision.2
+When a court decision rescinding the trial decision has become final and binding, the case shall be sent back to the JPO procedure, and the JPO (the same examiners of the previous decision) shall carry out further trial proceedings and render a trial decision 1 in accordance with the binding effect of the court decision.2

-2. Filing of Litigation for Rescission of Trial Decision
+2. Filing of Suits against Appeal/Trial Decision made by the JPO